 Evaluation of ankle ligaments also requires stress radiography.

-A trained assistant who understand the forces and knows to maintain them while xray is being shot is always required for stress views f the xrays.
+A trained assistant who understands the forces and knows to maintain them while the x-ray is being shot is always required for stress views.
 With little education and training, this can be achieved easily.

-One of the another situations where stress views are important are evaluation of fracture union.
-Sometimes, status of fracture union is not clear from routine xray projections.
+One of the other situations where stress views are important is the evaluation of fracture union.
+Sometimes, the status of fracture union is not clear from routine xray projections.

 In such cases, the forces are applied in opposite directions on either side of the fracture so as to cause a displacement.
 In the view taken, opening or closing of fracture is noted.

 If such phenomenon is present, the fracture has not united as yet.